-minus-squarePossibly linuxlinkfedilinkEnglish1•19 days agoI think this is a feature of the newer Linux kernels.
+minus-squarePossibly linuxlinkfedilinkEnglish1•2 months agoI think this is a feature of the newer Linux kernels.
 I could be mistaken though.

-minus-squarePossibly linuxlinkfedilinkEnglish7•19 days agoIt is a kernel API that allows user space to block USB devices from talking to the kernel.
+minus-squarePossibly linuxlinkfedilinkEnglish7•2 months agoIt is a kernel API that allows user space to block USB devices from talking to the kernel.
 It is a security mechanism

 They just keep implementing features from Graphene OS without ever mentioning them.